-School e-mail: office@eastbrook.w-sussex.sch.uk
+School e-mail: office@eastbrook-academy.org

 At Eastbrook Primary Academy we strive to support all children to enable them to achieve at school.
 In order to do this many steps are taken to support them through their learning journey.
-Quality teaching is vital: however for some children there are occasions when further additional support may be needed to help them achieve their targets.
+Quality first teaching is vital.
+However for some children there are occasions when further additional support may be needed to help them achieve their targets.
 The following information sets out how the school will provide for the needs of pupils with special educational needs:-